liydu/stm32-azure-iot-samples/README.md

 * Open the terminal application like [Tera Term](https://ttssh2.osdn.jp/index.html.en).
 You will see the console output about the board is connecting to Azure IoT Central.

 * Also open https://apps.azureiotcentral.com, within the device details page, in the **Raw data** tab, you will see the telemetry data sent from the device.

+## How it works

+This is a simple demo to connect the STM32 device to Azure IoT Central and capable of sending telemetry data to it.
+All data is sending to Azure IoT Central in the format of [IoT Plug and Play](https://docs.microsoft.com/azure/iot-develop/overview-iot-plug-and-play).
+For this demo, we only send the real-time temperature data.

+A device is created in IoT Central and connects to the STM32 dev kit via a [SaS Token](https://docs.microsoft.com/azure/iot-central/core/concepts-device-authentication#create-individual-enrollments).
+For production, we recommended to pre-register all devices using [Device Provisioning Service (DPS)](https://docs.microsoft.com/azure/iot-dps/) and devices are connected using [X.509 certifications](https://docs.microsoft.com/azure/iot-central/core/concepts-device-authentication#x509-enrollment-group).

+And security features such as TrustZone on STM32U5 are turned off for this sample.